go-vikunja/vikunja/docs/content/doc/setup/config.md

   enablemetrics: false
   # Enable the caldav endpoint, see the docs for more details
   enablecaldav: true
+  # Enable sharing of lists via a link
+  enablelinksharing: true

 database:
   # Database type to use.
 Supported types are mysql and sqlite.